tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 2

 Choose Files -> New -> File to open the template selector again.
 In the User Interface section, select "SwiftUI Views" and click Next.
 Name the file CircleImage.swift and click Create.

+Step 3
+Replace the text view with the image of Turtle Rock by using the Image(\_:) initializer, passing it the name of the image to display.